VannaroEcon/RecommenderSystem/README.md

 Data (IMDB movies) is obtained from data.world.
 Originally, the data is in English, but then translated into Japanese to match this study objective.

 - First, the data was uploaded to Google Drive and then converted into Google Sheet.
-- Then, we tranlated those data to Japanese using GOOGLETRANSlATE function.
+- Then, we tranlated those data to Japanese using GOOGLETRANSLATE function.
 - Finally, we cleaned up the data and kept only necessary columns for our analysis.

 ## Method